sdss/mangadap/docs/metadatamodel.rst

 If you're unfamiliar with maskbits, see the `SDSS Primer
 <http://www.sdss.org/dr15/algorithms/bitmasks/>`_

-See :ref:`bitmasks` for examples of how to use the mask bits.
+See :ref:`gettingstarted-bitmasks` for examples of how to use the mask bits.

 .. note::